REFATESHAQ/PIDC-NN_MinerNet/README.md

 Dear colleagues:

  I hope my letter finds you well.
 My name is REFAT ESHAQ ( https://orcid.org/0000-0002-6448-4054 ).
 My nickname is Wolf's Mind.
 I have created a new algorithm, namely Proportional–Integral–Derivative–Cumulative Neural Network (PIDC-NN), also called MinerNet.
 This algorithm work based on the PID controller that was created by the inventor Elmer Sperry in 1910.
+The code has been released on GitHub, see https://github.com/REFATESHAQ/PIDC-NN_MinerNet.
+The data (Coal and Gangue Infrared Images in BMP file format (Data.zip)) have been released on IEEE Dataport, see https://dx.doi.org/10.21227/v3m7-dk11.

 Although convolutional neural networks (CNNs) have achieved great successes in computer vision and pattern recognition, they have some shortcomings.
 In this article, a novel deep learning algorithm for binary classification is proposed to distinguish between coal and gangue infrared images.
 First, a Proportional–Integral–Derivative–Cumulative (PIDC) algorithm  is created, which works based on the concept of a PID controller, in order to quickly extract features from infrared images and also to control the performance of Artificial Neural Networks (ANNs).
 Second, an ANN is designed for binary classification tasks (coal/gangue).
 Third, the PIDC algorithm and the ANN algorithm are connected to create a new learning system, namely, the Proportional–Integral–Derivative–Cumulative Neural Network (PIDC-NN), also called MinerNet.
 The proposed PIDC-NN architecture works without any traditional layers of deep CNNs such as convolutional layers, nonlinear activation functions layers, batch normalization layers, polling layers, or dropout layers.
 The results of the training and test processes demonstrate that the proposed PIDC-NN architecture alleviates the oscillation and overfitting problems of existing CNNs.
 Moreover, it solves the problem of dead neurons and big data that are required to train CNNs.
 Additionally, it provides robust and resilient control by tuning the gain coefficients KP, KI, and KD; the sampling time (dt); and arbitrary value (AV).
 A comparison between the proposed PIDC-NN architecture and state-of-the-art CNNs proves the effectiveness of the proposed method in accelerating both the training and test processes with competitive loss and accuracy.